InnateAlpaca/BedrockBridge/README.md

 # BedrockBridge
 * **Note**: if you can't connect your server using this bot please check [FAQ](FAQ.md), or ask for help on the [support server](https://discord.gg/A2SDjxQshJ).
+> [!WARNING]
+> Due to recent discord malicious activity the discord server and invite is not available.
+If you need assistance with the addon please open a GitHub Issue.

 BedrockBridge is a minecraft addon that connects your bedrock-server to your discord-server.
 This solution is intended especially for BDS (Bedrock Dedicated Server) but it can also be used on any bedrock server.
 All you need to do in order to use this bot is [inviting](https://discord.com/api/oauth2/authorize?client_id=1041838898843762769&permissions=2684357632&scope=bot%20applications.commands) the bot to your discord-server, and installing the addon in your bedrock-server.
 That's all you need to do. (check installation for more details about this procedure).